Major automakers including , , , and were relatively unaffected, as they all have a certain level of order backlog, according to CICC.

 China significantly loosened Covid controls earlier this month and a large number of infections subsequently arrived, leaving industrial production facing short-term challenges.
 So, for the new energy vehicle (NEV) industry, how have they fared recently?
 Chinese investment bank CICC gave their take.

-"The market has recently worried about the impact of China's Covid policy adjustment on the demand and supply of NEVs.
+"The market has recently worried about the impact of China's Covid adjustment on the demand and supply of NEVs.
 We believe that the overall impact is limited," CICC analyst Deng Xue's team wrote in a research note today.

 On the demand side, the Covid infection since December did have some impact on sales of NEVs, mainly in terms of consumer visits to stores, the team said.